freshstartagain/pie-real-estate/README.md

 # Todo
 - [ ] Improve documentation.
 Create cloning and installation guide.
 - [ ] Create a frontend app, using Vue or React.
+- [ ] Create clearer guide on using the API endpoints.